serverless-nextjs/serverless-next.js/packages/libs/lambda-at-edge/README.md

  > default-lambda
    > manifest.json
+   > routes-manifest.json
+   > prerender-manifest.json
    > pages/
-   > node_modules/next-aws-cloudfront/index.js
    > index.js # handler

  > api-lambda
    > manifest.json
+   > routes-manifest.json
    > pages/api/
-   > node_modules/next-aws-cloudfront/index.js
    > index.js # handler

+ > image-lambda
+   > manifest.json
+   > routes-manifest.json
+   > images-manifest.json
+   > node_modules/...
+   > index.js # handler
 ```

 The handlers need to be attached to the `origin-request` trigger of CloudFront.
 The `api-lambda` edge function should be attached to a CloudFront behaviour that only triggers in the event of `/api/*` requests.
+The `image-lambda` edge function should be attached to a CloudFront behaviour that only triggers in the event of `_next/image*` requests.

 ### TODO: